FlooferLand/fast_config/README.md

 - Ridiculously simple to use *(only takes 3 lines of short code to make a config file, write/read something, and save it)*

 ### Why not this crate?
-- It doesn't work if you don't know the way your data will be formatted *(for example if you want your users to be able to have any keys ranging from `key0` to `key9000` in an object)*
+1. It doesn't work if you don't know the way your data will be formatted *(for example if you want your users to be able to have any keys ranging from `key0` to `key9000` in an object)*
-- It cannot currently understand the RON file format
+2. It cannot currently understand the RON file format
+3. It cannot currently save comments in config files.
+---
+**2** and **3** _are_ going to be addressed with future updates, however.

 ### ⚠ Documentation and tests are still being made! ⚠
-This crate has now entered the 'stable' stage, i however haven't battle-tested this in any big projects, so while there will NOT be any panics or crashes, some user-side error handling in particular might be a bit bugged
+This crate is now stable, I however haven't battle-tested this in any humongous projects, so while there will NOT be any panics or crashes, some weird things might happen at scale.

 Documentation might be a little weird or incomplete at the current moment, too.

-Feel free to contribute any fixes or [open up an issue](https://github.com/FlooferLand/fast_config/issues) if you find anything that isn't working as it should!
+Feel free to contribute any fixes by [opening up an issue](https://github.com/FlooferLand/fast_config/issues) if you find anything that isn't working as expected!

 ---